 7. San Gimignano

 The gorgeous medieval Manhattan of Tuscany is renowned for its 14 towers and architecture.
-It was an important trade center during middle ages.
+It was an important trade center during the middle ages.
 Today it is a UNESCO world heritage site with more than 3 million visitors every year.

 You find this charming hilltop town in Valdichiana Region.
 It has gorgeous views over the countryside and Trasimeno Lake in Umbria region.
 It became famous thanks to Frances Mayer and her book Under the Tuscan sun.
-Here is our 3 days itinerary between Val di Chiana and Val d’Orcia.

 10. Carrara Marble Quarries and Lunigiana.
 Our last best-known places of Tuscany

-This is only a short list of best known places in Tuscany to visit because Tuscany is much more and time is never enough.
+This is only a shortlist of the best-known places in Tuscany to visit.
+Because Tuscany is much more and time is never enough.
 This is a good reason to come back again and again.
 Follow our diary and we will suggest you off the beaten paths, tips, and curiosities about our loved Tuscany.